 Spring break travel is one of my favorites.
 In Texas, spring is when the weather starts getting warmer and getting out of the house is a must!
 The kids are out of school and it’s the perfect excuse to load up the car and take a little road trip.

 Texas is the perfect destination for spring break.
 There are SO many unique tiny towns, lots of big cities and beaches to choose from.
 It’s a state that has it all!

 Spring Break Destinations in Texas

-Galveston – This seaside city has plenty of sandy beaches to build sandcastles, enjoy the carnival atmosphere at Pleasure Pier and tour a submarine.
-A Galveston Beach Vacation is filled with beaches, gorgeous sunsets, and great food.
+This seaside city has plenty of sandy beaches to build sandcastles, enjoy the carnival atmosphere at Pleasure Pier and tour a submarine.
+A Galveston Beach Vacation is filled with beaches, gorgeous sunsets, great food and plenty of free activities.
 Perfect for weekend trips or long family vacations.

 Wine, good food, German heritage, hiking, shopping, and adorable bed & breakfasts are what make Fredericksburg, Texas such an enchanting town.
 This weekend guide to Fredericksburg, Texas provides you what to do, eat and explore while in town.

 Looking for a fun adults-only trip to Fredericksburg, then be sure to read this guide for recommendations of where to stay, eat, and the best wineries.

 Do you have a favorite Texas Spring Break city?
 There are SO many places and I’ll be adding to this list!